 I love open spaces.
 I love the hallway track.
 As an introvert, I sometimes have to hide somewhere to recharge my energy to tolerate being surrounded by thousands of people.
 Taking care of your own needs always has to be the number one priority.

-However this “advice” neglects to mention that there are two sides to a talk that are both important.
-And so I wrote a thread which hit a nerve given the feedback I got.
-Therefore I think it’s good to write it down properly – incorporating said feedback.
+However, this “advice” neglects to mention that there are two sides to a talk that are both important.
+And so I wrote a thread, which hit a nerve, given the feedback I got.
+Therefore, I think it’s good to write it down properly – incorporating said feedback.

-It’s positively soul crushing to put all your love into a talk for weeks and months, and then present it to an (almost) empty room.
+It’s positively soul-crushing to put all your love into a talk for weeks and months and then present it to an (almost) empty room.

 I am on the record to spend lots of time with talk preparations and while I was very lucky in my first three years, in my fourth year at PyCon US 20162 I talked to a huge room that was 1⁄4 – 1⁄3 filled.
-I felt terrible throughout and the only reason I even proposed a talk in 2017 was that I had a much better experience at EuroPython and other smaller conferences the same year.
+I felt terrible throughout, and the only reason I even proposed a talk in 2017 was that I had a much better experience at EuroPython and other smaller conferences in the same year.

 We will never know how many (future) great speakers we’ve lost just because they had such a disheartening experience when presenting their first talk.

 I agree with this wholeheartedly.
 My first conference talk was to a loaded room of one person, and the sheer anxiety of having to do that again has prevented me from really desiring to present again.— I am not you, Tweet

 They are the price of the hallway track.

 Assuming you’ve accepted that it’s better for everyone if you make speakers feel good – what can you do?